WOMEN’S HANDS AS A SITE OF POWER IN (AND BEHIND) TWO SISTERS (Cartoon Brew for Ottawa Animation Festival)

 SCRATCH, CRACKLE, AND POP!
 AN INTERVIEW WITH STEVEN WOLOSHEN (ASIFA International Animation Journal, Volume 27, No. 1)

-XOXO: LOVE LETTERS TO OUR FRIENDS, HATEMAIL TO OUR FRENEMIES; ON COMMITTMENT AND WITHDRAWAL (A reader compiled by Becky Nasadowski, Heath Schultz, and myself)
+XOXO: LOVE LETTERS TO OUR FRIENDS, HATEMAIL TO OUR FRENEMIES; ON COMMITMENT AND WITHDRAWAL (A reader compiled by Becky Nasadowski, Heath Schultz, and Kelly Gallagher)

 Everyone can animate! is a project Kelly started in order to make the joy of animating more accessible to everyone, especially those who have never animated before, including children and teens.
 As an Assistant Professor of Media Arts, Kelly constantly witnesses the power that animating has for college students, as it provides a space for: creative experimentation, sharing and developing one’s voice, storytelling, more deeply exploring the power of abstraction, incorporating/offering both handmade and digital modes of art making, and its’ often cathartic and meditative effects as a time-based and time-consuming medium.
 Over the past several years she has facilitated animation workshops for toddlers, children, and teenagers.